Get to Know the Basics of Corporate Matching Gift Programs

 - Tracking.
 Your email should also include buttons donors can press to indicate when they’ve submitted their request, or if they’re unable to.

 Your website is already a major part of your marketing strategy.
 Use it to promote matching gifts, too!
 Build out a matching gifts page on your site.
 Then, use paid advertising platforms to promote the page to donors.

 The best part?
 You don’t even have to dip into your marketing budget to do this.
 Microsoft and Google offer free access to their paid advertising platforms to eligible nonprofits.
-While Microsoft Social Ads for Impact offers $3,000 in ad credits each month, the Google Ad Grants program supplies nonprofits with up to $10,000 monthly.
+However, keep in mind that the Microsoft Social Ads for Impact program only offers $3,000 in ad credits each month and is currently not accepting new organizations.
+The Google Ad Grants program, on the other hand, supplies nonprofits with up to $10,000 monthly.

 To promote corporate matching gifts, you’ll need to find the right keywords and create ads that encourage users to click through to your site to learn more.
 That’s where an advertising agency comes into play!
 As our recommended partner, Getting Attention will work with you to build winning campaigns that promote your website’s most important content, including your matching gift page.

 Takeaway: Marketing matching gifts means understanding the information your donors need and providing it to the right people.
 This will result in more revenue for your organization.